RemDec/InTuneTools/README.md

 2. Repeat the operation for each machine in your batch to register

 Once done, plug in the USB in any usable machine, open up a powershell and `cd D:\`, then launch the script `merger.ps1`.
 In the same directory, the final file `MergedAutopilots.csv` is generated, you can upload it to Intune.

+## Packager

+Python >= 3.5 workflow to ease and semi-automate the process of packaging batch of applications for InTune.
+- [IntuneWinAppUtil.exe](Packager/IntuneWinAppUtil.exe) : the [Win32 Content Prep Tool](https://github.com/Microsoft/Microsoft-Win32-Content-Prep-Tool) written by Microsoft to wrap up sources
+- [uninstaller.py](Packager/uninstaller.py) : a registry for uninstallation techniques specific to each software you want to package (either by uninstaller file or by software GUID) that will help to pre-generate stuff to wrap up
+- [packager.py](Packager/packager.py) : the tool to launch once you've put all your installers (`.exe`, `.msi`) in the directory `ToPackage`, will pre-generate stuff to wrap up later in a directory `StandbyToCustom` (package structure, scripts)

+Of course, before packaging an app you should test (un)installation manually and be aware of its specificities.

+- [Pre-step] Test a manual install of the softwares to package, provide in the config file [uninstaller.py](Packager/uninstaller.py) the way to uninstall it (either by GUID or directly pointing to the uninstaller file).
+If you don't know, put `None` but you'll loose part of automation.
+Put a key mapping exactly the name of the installer.

+- Put all the installers (`.exe`/`.msi`) you want to package in the directory `ToPackage\` with an explicit name (try to use the same than when installed on the system in the `C:\Program Files\SoftwareName` if possible) mapping a key in [uninstaller.py](Packager/uninstaller.py)

+- Launch the [packager.py](Packager/packager.py) that will create a `PACK_SoftwareName.CMD` script in current directory and under the directory   `StandbyToCustom\` a new named directory for every installer, with the pre-filled package structure and scripts in it

+- For the next package you want to wrap up, browse the created package structure and test the `(Un)Install.CMD` scripts (as admin), tweak them if necessary.

+- Wrap up the software by launching `PACK_SoftwareName.CMD`, then a `SoftwareName.intunewin` archive is created under `Packaged\` along with a `DETECT_SoftwareName.ps1` script potentially uploadable to InTune (may be to tweak as well)